gichukipaul/PopFlix/README.md

 ## Acknowledgments

 We would like to express our gratitude to the TMDB, and all contributors who have played a role in making PopFlix possible.
+- Figma Design Credit: The design elements and visual aesthetics of PopFlix are based on the incredible work by Francisco Santos, whose design can be found on Figma: [Francisco Santos](https://www.figma.com/community/file/1124835379376527920).